 - The tank’s water level is too high

-If you inspect your toilet and notice that the toilet flusher has not been initiated, the flapper should be against the bottom of the tank.
+If you inspect your toilet, you may notice that the toilet flusher has not been initiated.
+The flapper should be snugly against the bottom of the tank.
 If the flapper is not flat against the bottom, this could mean that something is stuck and is preventing it from being flat on the surface.
 There is also a chance that the chain is stuck on something.
-If the float valve or refill valve is unsecured, it can result in it not operating the way it is supposed to.
+The float valve or refill valve could also be unsecured.
+That can result in it not operating the way it is supposed to.
 If any of these parts in your toilet are the cause of the problem, these parts can be replaced.